 How many toys can you buy and how many times children can sit in one place and play?
 Rough play actually is easy fun.
 Children do have a lot of fun in the process.
 There’s something exciting about free play when they can hold, push, throw themselves, etc.

 How about allowing them to play with water guns even out in the open even if Holi festival is not in the near future?
 There are plenty of ways to combine physical activities with fun!

 Develop and implement policies

-Do you think kids today are more and more inclined for rough play?
+Do you think kids today are more and more inclined to rough play?
 Do they benefit from it?
 Share your thoughts!

 YOU MAY ALSO LIKE: